Your employees’ rights and responsibilities for parental leave

 For employees with less than 6 months' service or who’ve been back at work for less than 6 months since their last parental leave:

-Important note for subsequent children: An employee can take parental leave for each child they have, but they need to have been back at work for 6 months to be eligible for 6 months of parental leave for each child (and 12 months for 12 months of parental leave) - even if they’ve worked for the same employer for years.
+Important note for subsequent children: An employee can take parental leave for each child they have, but even if they’ve worked for you for years, they need to have been back at work for each child:

 Partner entitlements